Denomica/Denomica.AI.Extensions/Denomica.AI.Extensions/readme.md

 The main hihglights in the published versions are outlined below.

+### v1.0.0-beta.7

+- Downgraded all references Microsoft.Extensions.* packages to version 8.0.x in order to support Azure Functions applications running on in-process worker model on .NET 8.

 ### v1.0.0-beta.6

 Preparing the library for a stable release.
 However, this library is still in beta, because it has a dependency on the `Azure.AI.Inference` package, which is still in preview.
 When that package is released, this library will be released as stable as well.